 2018 Call for Proposals

-Non-profit multi-arts festival Hidden Door will return to Edinburgh from 25 May – 3 June 2018, and we’re now inviting people to come forward with proposals for visual art, theatre, dance, spoken word and film.
+Non-profit multi-arts festival Hidden Door will return to Edinburgh from 25 May – 3 June 2018, and we have been overwhelmed by the response to our call for proposals for visual art, theatre, dance, spoken word and film.
+Thank you to everyone who has sent in ideas.

 We have now revealed that we will return to Leith Theatre in 2018, but also plan to open up the old abandoned State Cinema just around the corner as an additional space to expand our programme.
 If you need further info about either of these venues for your proposal, please get in touch.